 We make sure that the insurance company is fair to you.
 We make sure your medical bills are getting paid, if possible.
 You may be entitled to medical and wage protection through PIP even if you don’t have car insurance.
 Next, we build your case.
 The first step for any good bicycle lawyer is to get the facts necessary to prove your case.
 Chad goes to the scene of the crash and talks to witnesses, police officers and experts.
 We prepare every case for trial.
 Then, we are able to negotiate with the insurance company from a position of strength.

 When you are looking for a Portland bicycle accident attorney the most important thing to consider is whether they have taken a case like yours to trial and won.
-Normally nobody wants to have a trial, but what if the defense denies liability or never makes an offer that is acceptable?
+Normally nobody wants to have a trial, but what if the defendant denies liability or never makes an offer that is acceptable?
 When that happens, you’ll be happy to have a lawyer that has been tested and proven that they can win a case like yours.

-We know how to get results on bicycle cases.
+We know how to get results in bicycle cases.
 We’ve achieved multiple verdicts far above insurance offers.
 As a result, insurance companies take us seriously.
 See the “recent bicycle verdicts” section at the bottom of this page for examples.
 You can also check out our results page.

 Common Bicycle Accident Cases